 Cody Daigle-Orians is a Louisiana-born playwright and teaching artist now living in Hartford, CT.
-He is the programming coordinator for the Charter Oak Cultural Center, a beautiful historic landmark and vibrant non-profit multi-cultural arts center, doing the work of social justice through the arts.
+He is the program and events manager at The Westport Library in Westport, Connecticut.

 In his playwright life, he was the resident playwright for The Playhouse Tulsa’s 2013-2014 season, the company playwright for Acadiana Repertory Theatre and a company playwright for Manhattan Theatre Works.
 Plays for The Playhouse Tulsa: William and Judith, Tulsa!
 A Radio Christmas Spectacular, Little Women and The Bottom of the Sea.
 Plays for Acadiana Repertory Theatre: In the Bones, The Survivalists, and The Woman’s Part.
 Plays for Manhattan Theatre Works: Providence, A Home Across the Ocean.
 His work has been produced and/or developed at the Astoria Performing Arts Center, New Jersery Repertory Theatre, The Actors Company Theatre (NYC), The Growing Stage (Netcong, NJ), SNAP!
 Productions (Omaha, NE), Gadfly Theatre (Minneapolis, MN), StageRIGHT (Seattle, WA), Prologue Theatre Company (Chicago, IL) and the Great Plains Theatre Conference (Omaha, NE).